 If you've been on the pill or some other form of contraception for years, you might be wondering if this has impacted your chances of getting pregnant.

-So, seeing as there are no hormones to re-balance, it’s highly unlikely that this contraception method will have any impact on your fertility.
+Easy to take on and off, condoms and diaphragms act as a barrier to pregnancy, without shaking up your hormones.
+As there are no hormones to re-balance, it’s highly unlikely that either of these methods will have any impact on your fertility.

+We do want to point out that the shot, also known as Depo-Provera, is the one outlier and the biggest disrupter to your hormones.
 With a higher dose of hormones per shot compared to other hormonal contraception options, it can take longer for your body to adjust back to normal operation.

 On average, women who use Depo-Provera wait around 5 months for normal fertility to resume after they’ve had their last injection.
 While it’s rare, sometimes it could be up to 18 months.

 It's a good idea to be proactive with testing your fertility, and Kin's Fertility Hormone Test can help here.

 The process is easy.
 You start by ordering your test and after getting your blood tests, you have an online consult with a practitioner who will give you a clearer picture of your ovarian reserve, the regularity of your ovulation, and other aspects of your fertility, so you can move forward with as much information as possible.

 A healthy lifestyle can go a long way when you're #TTC and there are a few simple changes you can make:

 Some research has shown that stress may negatively affect fertility .
 While knowing that alone can make you feel even more stressed, do your best to relax and have fun along your conception journey.

 Practice yoga, try meditating, spend some time outdoors, reach out to a friend — whatever helps you unwind.